4monkw84/Data-Structs/README.md

 # Data-Structs

-An implementation of a stack and an array in C++ using pointers
+An implementation of a stack, a queue and a doubly linked list in C++ using pointers